-The Gateway Seminary librarians serve all Los Angeles area students from the Ontario campus.
-Each has the combination of training and experience to help you discover appropriate materials for your course assignments or special interests.
+The Gateway Seminary librarians each have the combination of training and experience to help you discover appropriate materials for your course assignments or special interests.
 Staff are available to help you all hours the library is open.
 Emails and phone calls are answered or returned the same or next business day.
-From time to time during the semester, the staff offers informal training in the advanced features of the library's special databases, Microsoft Word and PowerPoint, Google Drive, Dropbox, and Turabian formatting.
+From time to time during the semester, the staff offers informal training in the advanced features of the library's special databases and Turabian formatting